redux-saga/redux-saga/docs/api/README.md

 - `buffers.none()`: no buffering, new messages will be lost if there are no pending takers

 - `buffers.fixed(limit)`: new messages will be buffered up to `limit`.
 Overflow will raises an Error.
 Omitting a `limit` value will result in a limit of 10.

+- `buffers.expanding(limit)`: like `fixed` but Overflow will cause the buffer to expand dynamically.

 - `buffers.dropping(limit)`: same as `fixed` but Overflow will silently drop the messages.